BuildOnViction/docs/docs/get-started/masternode.md

 # Running and applying a masternode

-With the recent release of Tomochain Testnet 2.0 with our PoSV consensus, you might be interested in creating a Tomochain fullnode and applying it to be a masternode.
+With the recent release of Tomochain Testnet 2.0 with our PoSV consensus, you might be interested in creating a Tomochain full node and applying it to be a masternode.

-To run a fullnode and meet the requirements to apply on our governance DApp, you have to run two services:
+To run a full node and meet the requirements to apply on our governance DApp, you have to run two services:
 - The [Tomochain client](https://github.com/tomochain/tomochain), our Tomochain implementation written in _Go_.
-- [Telegraf](https://github.com/influxdata/telegraf), an agent to collect performance metrics of your fullnode.
+- [Telegraf](https://github.com/influxdata/telegraf), an agent to collect performance metrics of your full node.

 We provide different way of running a node to assure flexibility in integration depending on your current infrastructure.